aaronicsubstances/bridge-arithmetic/README.md

 - Developing proficiency in arithmetic of fractions and decimal expansions
 - Divisibility Rules and Prime Factorization

 The arithmetic parts of early algebra proposal for adults seek to leverage reference materials (capable of being memorized in school settings), to quickly increase confidence in the study of arithmetic.
-For this reason the arithmetic parts is recorded in the form of tables, worked examples, formulas, demonstrations of arithmetic procedures, multi-choice questions, and exercises with detailed solutions.
+For this reason the arithmetic parts is recorded in the form of tables, worked examples, formulas, pictorial demonstrations of arithmetic procedures, multi-choice questions, and exercises with detailed solutions.
 Some of these parts are as follows:

 ### Rational Number Categorizations

 Early algebra proposal for adults depends on using formulas to perform arithmetic operations whenever possible.
 And these formulas depend on the perspective taken of the operands involved.
 Therefore the proposal requires making students aware that

-- numbers come in kinds or types, i.e. whole numbers, integers, non-whole numbers, non-integers.
+- numbers come in kinds or types, e.g. whole numbers, non-whole numbers, integers, non-integers, positive numbers, negative numbers.
-- numbers have parts or perspectives, i.e. sign, magnitude, numerator, denominator.
+- numbers have parts, e.g. sign, magnitude, numerator, denominator.
-- numbers can be presented in different formats, i.e. common fraction, mixed fraction, decimal expansion, standard form.
+- numbers can be presented in different formats, e.g. common fraction, mixed fraction, decimal expansion, standard form.

 ### Alternative Arithmetic Procedures

 NB: can serve as crosschecking avenues to the ones approved in school.

 - Multiplication of whole numbers
-  - modification of standard method.
+  - partial decomposition method.
 - Alternative to long division
-  - division by chunking (aka division by partial quotients method)
+  - division by chunking (aka division by partial quotients method, "Big 7" method)
   - conversion of fraction to decimal, by repeated multiplication of mixed/proper fraction by 10, until either there is no proper fraction in multiplication result (in which case decimal expansion terminates), or the proper fraction in the multiplication result is the same as one of the mixed/proper fractions being multiplied by 10 (in which case decimal expansion will repeat indefinitely).